Raymond Atteveld: Managerial career

 Atteveld worked as an assistant manager for Roda in 2006, until 2007, where he was promoted to manager/technical director after the departure of Huub Stevens.
 He qualified for the play-offs for European football, only to miss out going into Europe by 2 draws in the encounter with FC Utrecht.
 However, due to struggles within the board after the placement of a new technical director, he was sacked on 7 October 2008.

 On 17 April 2009, he replaced André Wetzel as the new ADO Den Haag manager/technical director.
 Atteveld managed to keep ADO Den Haag in the Dutch Premier league with scoring 12 goals in the last 4 games of that season.
 The following season, Atteveld now replaced Wetzel as Technical Director to finish the season.
 In that summer Atteveld refused to continue in his present role and therefore left the club on mutual terms in the summer of 2010.

 In February 2011 he moved abroad to coach Cypriot outfit AEL Limassol on an interim basis.
 AEL Limassol reached the play-offs under Atteveld.
 He mainly played with youngsters due to non salary payment of 1st team regulars.
 This working with the AEL youngsters resulted in Atteveld taking the Academy Director role the following seasons to come.

 As an Academy Director Atteveld introduced a successful playing style all throughout the club.
 300% increase in National Team players was the result of this approach.
 Up until today, his philosophy and structure are still used within the club.

 Atteveld later went on to supervise as Senior Academy consultant at FC Banants Yerevan in Armenia before moving to Kazakhstan in 2013.
 In Kazakhstan Atteveld was Academy Director for the U14 until U19 teams.
 During this time the Kazakh outfit, FC Kairat Almaty, broke all records regarding championships.
 Many players of the academy broke into the National Team of Kazakhstan.
-In 2013-2014 season, 3 teams of the Academy became champions of Kazakhstan.
-In 2014-2015 4 teams took the championship, only to be improved by 5 championship winning teams in 2015-2016.
+In the 2013–2014 season, 3 teams of the academy became champions of Kazakhstan.
+In 2014–2015, 4 teams took the championship, only to be improved by 5 championship-winning teams in 2015–2016.
 A record set for Kazakhstan by any club, and up until today FC Kairat Almaty still holds this record.
 At the beginning of the season 2016-2017 Atteveld was offered the role of Head Coach of FC Kairat Almaty B team, operating in Div.
 2. Atteveld kindly declined for this position and went on to introduce his own Academy, the Dutch Total Football Academy in Almaty.
 A call from Maccabi Tel Aviv FC in Israel to strengthen their setup ended this private academy adventure early on.

-In Israel, at the biggest club of Israel - Maccabi Tel Aviv FC, Atteveld arrived in Sept.
-2016 to take charge of the football development of the older Academy coaches & players for the U16, U17 and U19 teams.
+In Israel, at the biggest club, Maccabi Tel Aviv FC, Atteveld arrived in September 2016 to take charge of the football development of the older Academy coaches and players for the U16, U17, and U19 teams.
 As a Performance Director, Atteveld introduced, among other things, the concept of Elite training for contract players within the academy while setting out an individual program for every player.